Roasted Cauliflower and Farro Salad with Lemon Turmeric Sauce

 CLICK HERE TO JOIN

 (Note: this post was originally published on May 27, 2021.
-The date above reflects migration to the new platform.)
+It has since been updated with a few tweaks.)

-Sometimes simple salads are the best salads since they really allow a single flavor to shine through.
-That's undoubtedly the case here!
-Hearty cauliflower and farro are the perfect vehicle for celebrating lemon in all its glory.
+Simple salads can be surprisingly delightful because they really allow a single flavor to shine through.
+That's undoubtedly the case here; hearty cauliflower and chewy farro are the perfect vehicle for celebrating lemon in all its glory.

-This salad is the companion recipe to my Caramelized Lemon Turmeric Sauce, which I posted a few days ago.
-Although that sauce (without a doubt my favorite creation of the entire spring!) is wonderful on just about anything, it particularly excels in this simple salad.
-The relatively mild flavors of the cauliflower and farro allow the lemon to be the star of the show.
+This roasted cauliflower salad is the companion recipe to my Caramelized Lemon Turmeric Sauce.
+Although that sauce is wonderful on just about anything, it particularly excels in this simple salad.
+The relatively mild flavors of the cauliflower and farro allow the lemony turmeric sauce to be the star of the show.

-After you've made the sauce, the rest of this is really simple.
-Just roast some cauli, boil some farro, toss it with the sauce, and add a few garnishes.
-That's it!
-Yet the combination is pure magic.
+After you've made the sauce, the rest of this farro salad is really simple.
+You'll just roast some cauliflower, cook some farro, toss both components with the sauce while they're still hot for maximum flavor absorption, and add a few garnishes.
+There are just a few ingredients involved, yet the combination is surprisingly special.

-If you want to change up the flavors a bit, this would be great with a chiffonade of fresh basil across the top.
-You could add more protein (the farro already has some) by topping it with crispy roasted chick peas or grilled tofu.
-Any veggies that love lemon, like grilled asparagus or broccolini, would also be great additions.
-Just keep in mind that lemon is the dominant flavor, so try to stick with ingredients that go well with lemon.
+This farro salad is a very versatile recipe; there are a lot of ways you can customize it to fit your needs.
+If you want to make it into a meal, you could add more protein (the farro already has some) by topping it with crispy roasted chick peas or grilled tofu.
+Any veggies that go well with lemon, like grilled asparagus or broccolini, would also be great additions.

-This salad can be served hot, room temperature, or cold, which gives it a lot of versatility.
-It would work great warm for a light dinner any time of year, or keep it cold for a summer day.
-Make all the pieces in advance and serve it at a summer BBQ.
-It would even pack great for a picnic since all of these ingredients travel well.
+This salad can be served hot, at room temperature, or cold, which gives it a lot of flexibility.
+It would also work well as a make-ahead dish for a summer BBQ or even for a picnic since all of these ingredients travel well.

 Make-Ahead Tips

-To make this salad in advance, you can prep the sauce numerous days ahead and the cauliflower and farro as far as a day ahead.
-When you're ready to serve, just plate it and garnish it.
-Thanks to its make-ahead friendly nature, this salad is wonderful for meal prep or for entertaining.
-As long as you have everything ready to go, it will only take five minutes to bring this from fridge to table.
+To make this roasted cauliflower salad in advance, you can prepare the lemon turmeric sauce numerous days ahead and the cauliflower and farro as far as a day ahead.
+When you're ready to serve, you can reheat the cauliflower and farro if desired.
+Transfer everything to a platter or bowl and add the garnishes just before serving.
+Thanks to its make-ahead friendly nature, this farro salad is wonderful for meal prep or for entertaining.

 • Sprouts.
 I've shown sunflower sprouts here, but any large sprouts would work fine.